Dunn County Landowner says Property Not Returned to Original State

 In letters sent to Danzeisen by the county highway department, they say that the procedure has been completed.

-“Being that they say it’s completed makes me kinda worry that we’re gonna be stuck with not cropland but wasteland”
+“Being that they say it’s completed makes me kinda worry that we’re gonna be stuck with not cropland but wasteland,” said Danzeisen.

 I reached out to the highway department which wouldn’t go on camera with me but said they are following the rules outlined in the original contract which states the department has until June 1st of next year to make required repairs.
 They added any further questions should be directed to the Dunn County States Attorney said they had no comment and would not have any comment on the matter.